LanWu076/LanWu076.github.io/_pages/about.md

 <img width="800" src='/images/OTE.png'>

 * **Multi-sensor Perception, Calibration and Synchronisation for a Fast Off-road Vehicle** <br />
-I also contributed to UTS' next generation of fast-wheeled robots.
-During my studies, UTS built FORV, a Fast Off-Road Vehicle for Defence Applications and I was responsible for establishing the multi-sensor fusion platform for mapping and navigation.
+UTS' next generation of fast-wheeled robots.
+UTS built FORV, a Fast Off-Road Vehicle for Defence Applications and I was responsible for establishing the multi-sensor fusion platform for mapping and navigation.
 Calibrating and working across several visual sensors including a binocular camera, a 3D LiDAR and an inertial measurement unit, we managed to have a data collection and synchronisation system based on NVIDIA Jetson and ROS.
 <img width="800" src='/images/forv.png'>

 * **Simultaneous Localisation and Mapping for Locomotive No.1** <br />